Your privacy is important

 - Contact details

 Personal Information you provide:

-Nature Freedom will generally collect personal information held about an individual by way of phone calls, emails and meetings.
-You do have the right to seek to deal with us anonymously or using a pseudonym, but in almost every circumstance it will not be practicable for us to deal with you or provide any services to you except for the most general responses to general enquiries, unless you identify yourself.
+Nature Freedom will generally collect an individual’s personal information by way of phone calls, emails and meetings.
+You do have the right to deal with us anonymously or by using a pseudonym, but in almost every circumstance it will not be practical for us to deal with you or provide services to you except for the most general responses to enquiries, unless you identify yourself.

 Personal Information provided by other people: